-Two (2) walkers are mandatory for all truck and trailer units.
+Two (2) walkers are mandatory for all truck and open trailer units.
 Trailer walkers must be at least 18 years of age.

 No handing throws off the side of the float, trailer, or vehicle.
 All throws must be tossed to the side, not in front or behind.
 This is to keep people from getting too close to the moving vehicles.

 No sharp or overly heavy throws.
 Miniature pumpkins or gourds are ok and encouraged.
 All candy must be individually wrapped.

 All seat belt and car seat laws must be followed at all times in the pulling/support vehicles.